Horbenkodev/hugo-blog/content/posts/legacy-systems-in-fintech-a-roadmap-for-future-proofing-your-business/index.md

 ---
-ceoTitle: "Legacy systems in fintech: A roadmap for future-proofing your business"
+ceoTitle: "Legacy Systems in Fintech: Future-Proofing Your Roadmap"
 title: "Legacy systems in fintech: A roadmap for future-proofing your business"
 breadcrumbs: Legacy systems in fintech
 slug: legacy-systems-fintech-future-proofing-roadmap